smart-on-fhir/health-cards/docs/index.md

 ## Every Health Card can be embedded in a QR Code

-Our standard representation of a Health Card ensures that every Health Card can be embedded in a QR Code.
-When embedding a Health Card in a QR Code, the same JWS strings that appear as `.verifiableCredential[]` entries in a `.smart-health.card` file SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Numerical Encoding"](#numerical-encoding)).
+Every Health Card can be embedded in one or more QR Codes.
+When embedding a Health Card in a QR Code, we aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 40mmx40mm.
+This constraint allows us to use QR codes up to Version 22, at 105x105 modules.
+When embedding a Health Card in a QR Code, the same JWS strings that appear as `.verifiableCredential[]` entries in a `.smart-health.card` file SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 and SHOULD be split into strings <= 1191 characters (see ["Numerical Encoding"](#numerical-encoding)).

 Ensuring Health Cards can be presented as QR Codes: